philc/book-notes/business/better simpler strategy - felix oberholzer-gee.md

   * E.g. Taobao crushing eBay despite its established network effects.
 * "As powerful as network effects can be, it is important to remember that WTP and customer delight are the currency that ultimately counts.
 In this sense, there is nothing magical about network effects.
-An increase in WTP that results form network effects is no more valuable than increases in WTP that reflect great ideas, a more pleasant customer experience, or less-expensive complements."
+An increase in WTP that results from network effects is no more valuable than increases in WTP that reflect great ideas, a more pleasant customer experience, or less-expensive complements."
 * Favoring one group on the platform: Etsy favoring sellers; Amazon favoring buyers.